- Trust Marketing Platform

-The review response principles we covered in the GMB section apply just the same to Facebook and, as we will cover later, Yelp.
+The review response principles we covered in the GBP section apply just the same to Facebook and, as we will cover later, Yelp.
 Respond to every review and be sure to follow best practices for positive reviews and negative reviews.

-Unlike Google, Facebook allows users to select who they allow to see their reviews; only their Facebook friends or the general public.
+Tip: Unlike Google, Facebook allows users to select whom they allow to see their reviews; only their Facebook friends or the general public.
 This may lead to different users seeing different information.
 We doubt this will have a dramatic effect, but certainly something to keep in mind in the event of confusion.

 Additionally, if you are running Facebook ads, don’t forget to monitor and respond to customer commentary.
-Ads are designed to reach a much broader audience than organic posts, and because of that they tend to be magnets for reaction.
+Ads are designed to reach a much broader audience than organic posts, and because of that, they tend to be magnets for reaction.